-- Rating Scales
+- Rating scales;

-- Semantic Differential Scales
+- Semantic differential scales.

-1. Dichotomous Scales
+1. Dichotomous scales

-- “Yes” or “No”
+- “Yes” or “No”;

-- “True” or “False”
+- “True” or “False”;

-- “Fair” or “Unfair”
+- “Fair” or “Unfair”;

-- “Agree” or “Disagree”
+- “Agree” or “Disagree.”

-Sometimes, especially in long surveys, you’re subject to what’s known as the error of central tendency: when answers gradually regress to the middle of the scale, or the neutral options.
+Sometimes, especially in long surveys, you’re subject to what’s known as the error of central tendency: Answers gradually regress to the middle of the scale—the neutral options.

-2. Rating Scales
+2. Rating scales

 The three most common rating scales are:

-3. Semantic Differential Scales
+3. Semantic differential scales

-If you’re not happy enough to recommend the product, you’re not going to be confident and you’re not going to feel it has good integrity if you’re not confident and you’re not going to have pride in it unless they have good integrity, and you’re definitely not going to be passionate about them unless they do everything else.”
+If you’re not happy enough to recommend the product, you’re not going to be confident, and you’re not going to feel it has good integrity if you’re not confident, and you’re not going to have pride in it unless they have good integrity, and you’re definitely not going to be passionate about them unless they do everything else.

 This can be a useful tool for measuring satisfaction.

-Ordinal and Interval Scales
+Ordinal and interval scales

-There are two arguments here.
+There are two arguments.